-Voter Turnout: According to official polling data, all three interventions increased turnout by close to five percentage points (an 11 percent increase relative to the comparison group) on average in treated areas.
-These effects were not statistically significantly different across the different interventions.
+Voter Turnout: According to official polling data, all three interventions increased turnout equally, by close to five percentage points (an 11 percent increase relative to the comparison group) on average in intervention areas.

-Demand for Political Accountability: Only the newspaper intervention significantly increased demand for political accountability, as measured by an individual’s likelihood to send a message to the president-elect.
-On average, respondents who received the newspaper were 9.9 percentage points (65.6 percent) more likely to send a message than those in the comparison group.
+Demand for Political Accountability: Only the newspaper program increased demand for political accountability, as measured by an individual’s likelihood to send a message on policy priorities to the president-elect.
+On average, respondents who received the newspaper were 9.1 percentage points (60 percent) more likely to send a message than those in the comparison group.

 Electoral Problems: The newspaper program reduced both the incidence and intensity of electoral problems.
 Polling areas where @Verdade was distributed had 0.58 fewer electoral problems than comparison areas, relative to a baseline of 0.95 problems (a 61 percent decrease).
 These findings suggest that the newspaper was particularly effective at improving local politician behavior, perhaps due to increased perceived monitoring.